 Political Career of Sheila Dikshit

-trusted only some of her supporters, including Uma Shankar Dikshit.
+After the 1969, split in Congress in a big way, Sheila Dikshit got involved in politics.
+She faced one of the major challenges of her life when Indira Gandhi trusted only some of her supporters, including Uma Shankar Dikshit.
 Sheila stepped in to assist him as her father-in-law’s workload increased assorted in the wake of this development.
 Impressed by her work, Gandhi designated Sheila to work as a member of the Indian delegation to the UN Commission on status of women.

-.
+During the Rajiv Gandhi Government in 1986-1989, Sheila Dikshit served as a Minister in the Union Government, first as the Minister of State for Parliamentary Affairs and later as a Minister of State in the Prime Minister’s office.
+From 1984 to 1989, she was a Member of Parliament in lieu of Kannauj in Uttar Pradesh.
 Sheila Dikshit served on the Estimates Committee of Lok Sabha as a Member of Parliament.
 She also chaired the Implementation Committee for Commemoration.
 In 1998, as the President of the Delhi Pradesh Congress Committee, she led her party to a far-reaching victory in the Assembly elections.

 Sheila Dikshit has also served as the Secretary of the Indira Gandhi Memorial Trust.
 It presents the Indira Gandhi Award for Peace, Disarmament and Development and Organises conferences on issues of the global concern.
-Dixit has also been instrumental in promoting handicrafts and rural artisans all over the country.
+Dikshit has also been instrumental in promoting handicrafts and rural artisans all over the country.
 She has also promoted the folk theatre.

-Awards of Sheila Dikshit
+Death of Sheila Dikshit